Vacate NY Default Judgment – NY Default Judgment Defense Lawyer

 In many instances, a defendant against whom a default judgment has been entered first learns about the default judgment when the plaintiff initiates collection proceedings against the defendant.

-Under certain circumstances, New York law may permit a defendant to vacate the default judgment by making application to the court.
-A defendant seeking to vacate a default judgment must prove to the court that certain legal criteria has been satisfied.
+Under certain circumstances, New York law may permit a defendant to vacate the default judgment by making an application to the court.
+A defendant seeking to vacate a default judgment must prove to the court that certain legal criteria have been satisfied.

-Vacating a default judgment in New York is far from an automatic process, and an application to vacated default judgment in New York will only be granted if the defendant proves entitlement to that remedy in accordance with the relevant statutes.
+Vacating a default judgment in New York is far from an automatic process, and an application to vacate a default judgment in New York will only be granted if the defendant proves entitlement to that remedy in accordance with the relevant statutes.

 CPLR Rule 5015 (a)(4)